-1. The District responds to service requests from the public for a variety of disease and poisonous vectors (e.g. mosquitoes, ticks, rats, honey bees, wasps, etc.) and nuisance vectors (e.g. flies, gnats, snakes, etc.) in a timely manner.
-In addition, the District mitigates the vector-related problem by removing the vector or issues abatement notices to the responsible individuals.

-- The District field staff routinely inspects and eliminates or treats all known vector breeding sources (e.g. dairy waste water ponds, drainage ditches, flood fields, bmp's, etc.), advises property owners to mitigate the sources whenever possible, and looks for new or potential vector breeding sources. - 3.
+- 1. The District responds to service requests from the public for a variety of disease and poisonous vectors (e.g. mosquitoes, ticks, rats, honey bees, wasps, etc.) and nuisance vectors (e.g. flies, gnats, snakes, etc.) in a timely manner.
+In addition, the District mitigates the vector-related problem by removing the vector or issues abatement notices to the responsible individuals. - 2.
+The District field staff routinely inspects and eliminates or treats all known vector breeding sources (e.g. dairy waste water ponds, drainage ditches, flood fields, bmp's, etc.), advises property owners to mitigate the sources whenever possible, and looks for new or potential vector breeding sources. - 3.
 The District conducts regularly scheduled surveillance for West Nile virus, St. Louis encephalitis, and Western Equine encephalomyelitis, Hantavirus, Arenavirus, Lyme disease, Rickettsial diseases, and plague.
 The District also constantly monitors for other disease agents that are potentially dangerous to the area, such as malaria, dengue fever, Japanese encephalitis, Chikungunya fever, Zika virus, etc. and invasive vectors such as the Asian tiger mosquito and yellow fever mosquito and other diseases that pose a threat to the health and safety of the local residents and visitors. - 4.
 The District provides outreach to the public.
 It currently uses a variety of media to spread information on vectors, vector-borne diseases, control and prevention to the public.
 Its staff attends various events, provides presentations, and field trips in an effort to inform residents about mosquito-borne disease and how they can protect themselves and their community.

-Annexation to Vector Control Assessment District (Assessment No. 1) and its Zone A:
+Annexation to Mosquito, Vector and Disease Control Assessment - WVMVCD Assessment District No. 2 (Zone C):

-The Plan for Service and the supplemental data indicates that the reorganization area will be included in the District's existing Vector Control Assessment District (Assessment No. 1) Zone A, which will replace the County's existing benefit assessment and, if successful, will take effect beginning Fiscal Year 2017-18.
+The Plan for Service and the supplemental data submitted indicates that the reorganization area will be included in the District's existing Vector Control Assessment District (Assessment District No. 1) and its Zone A. However, as discussed earlier, LAFCO staff is recommending a modification to include the annexation of the two areas, Areas 1 and 2, into the District's Mosquito, Vector and Disease Control Assessment (Assessment District No. 2 - Zone C), which will replace the County's existing benefit assessment and, if successful, will take effect beginning Fiscal Year 2017-18.